UKRN-Open-Research/open-access-workshop-template/_episodes/why-open-access.md

 > > - We publish because we want people to know what we've done
 > > - We want people to be able to build on our work
 > > - We want to get credit for our work
-> > - Publishing is a requirement for advancing our careers
+> > - Open Access publishing is a requirement for advancing our careers
+> > - Open Access is required by our university, funder, etc.
+> > - We want people outside academia to access our work (policy makers, charities, industry, etc.)
 > {: .solution}
 {: .prereq}